-Based on his/her cold score on the story, the student sets a goal of words correct per minute s/he must be able to read in order to pass the story.
+Based on his/her cold score on the story, the student will set a goal of words correct per minute s/he must be able to read in order to pass the story.

-The stories in Word Warm-ups 1 are written at a mid-second-grade level.
+The stories in Word Warm-ups 2 are written at a mid-third-grade level.
 The reading levels of students using these materials vary greatly.
 Thus, determining exact formulas for goals is challenging.
-However, the guidelines below are appropriate for many students.
+However, the guidelines below will be appropriate for many students.
 Use what you know about a student to set an appropriate goal.